6 Types of Child Custody After Divorce In Singapore

 When couples with children get divorced in Singapore, matters related to custody and care and control of any children below the age of 21 are decided by a Family Court judge.

 The judge will issue child custody orders based on the “welfare principle”, which evaluates the best interest of the child, not the desires of the parent.
-Here, we further explore the 4 types of child custody orders under the divorce law in Singapore.
+Here, we further explore the 4 types of child custody after divorce in Singapore.

 Under the sole custody order, only one parent is granted custody and he or she is the sole decision-maker for the child.
 The Court often grants sole custody orders in cases where: